-The turn right out from Many Glacier precedes the 8 mile (12.8 KM) drive south on Hwy 89, along the east shore of Lower St. Mary Lake.
+The turn right leaving Many Glacier precedes the 8 mile (12.8 KM) drive south on Hwy 89 along the east shore of Lower St. Mary Lake.
 There are mirror images on the reflective, still water.
 Just inside the Glacier National Park entrance is a short, stone bridge over St. Mary River.
 Singleshot Mountain provides the backdrop.

 An interesting little park and the East Glacier railway station are adjacent to the entrance.
 One side of the bridge is on the Blackfeet Reservation.
 The other side is in Glacier National Park.
 Both sides are well-developed for handling travelers.

 The drive continues north into the park on Mountain Road 49.
 From this location it is only a short drive away from Two Medicine Road.
 The decision is easy to turn left into that area.

 The narrow, paved road twists and turns towards Two Medicine Lake and into the paved parking area for Running Eagle Falls.

 The hike at Running Eagle Falls is a short, flat, ¹⁄₃ mile (0.5 KM) journey on excellent trail through lush forest to a very unique waterfall also known as Trick Falls.
 Running Eagle Falls is a magical place used by the Native People for vision quests over thousands of years.

 Year round the bottom half of the two-tier waterfall is fed through a cave system from Two Medicine Lake.
 In Spring snow melt feeds the top tier of Running Eagle Falls as well and justifies the moniker 'Twin Falls'.

 Crystal clear water is framed by a large variety of towering trees and autumn colorful underbrush.

 A short alternative interpretive nature loop trail along the river returns to the parking area.